jubako/jubako/README.rst

 Another keys could be added to handle symlink or directory.
 Two entries using the same contentAddress could be used for hardlink.

-As content can be accessed without full decompression, an arx file could be fuse-mount to access its content read only.
+As content can be accessed without full decompression, an Jubako file could be fuse-mount to access its content read only.
-In conjuction with an overlay arx, it could be possible to create read/write mount.
+In conjuction with an overlay Jubako, it could be possible to create read/write mount.

 Other
 -----

-- Using arx overlay, it would be possible to create incremental backup.
+- Using Jubako overlay, it would be possible to create incremental backup.
-- Embend arx file as resource in a binary.
+- Embend Jubako container as resource in a binary.
-- Store python programme in a arx file, along side a modified python interpreter to look file in the arx file.
+- Store python programme in a Jubako file, along side a modified python interpreter to look file in the Jubako file.
-- Use arx file as mediacontainer.
+- Use Jubako file as mediacontainer.